 One thing that affects purchase-related bookkeeping is manual accounting.
 Manual data entry greatly increases the chances of errors and misreporting.
 If your company purchases inventory from multiple vendors, the entire process can get really stressful and confusing for the bookkeeping staff.
 When heaps of spreadsheets pile up and data becomes difficult to sort out, errors become common.

 Pro tip: Use accounting software instead!
+Read our tips on choosing the right retail business accounting software.

 Did you know the final income you report to the Internal Revenue System for taxation purposes has to be 100% accurate?
 If you overstate or understate the income figure, you can face heavy penalties.
 In order to comply with the IRS’s tax requirements, your bookkeeping needs to be as accurate as it can.
 This can result in issues with not just the IRS, but also local and state-level tax agencies.